-The references herein and in the appendices hereto to the Bonds, the Act, the Agreement, the Master Indenture, the Supplemental Master Indenture and the Bond Indenture are brief summaries of certain provisions thereof.
-Such summaries do not purport to be complete and reference is made to such statute and documents for full and complete statements therein.
-The agreements of the Authority with the holders of the Bonds are fully set forth in the Bond Indenture, and neither any advertisement of the Bonds nor is this Official Statement to be construed as constituting an agreement with the purchasers of the Bonds.
-So far as any statements are made in this Official Statement involving matters of opinion, whether or not expressly so stated, they are intended merely as such and not as representations of fact.
-Copies of the documents mentioned in this paragraph are on file at the office of the Bond Trustee.
+The references to the Bond Indenture and the Master Indenture are brief summaries of certain provisions thereof.
+Such summaries do not purport to be complete, and reference is made to the Bond Indenture and the Master Indenture for full and complete statements of such provisions.
+The agreements of the Institution with the Holders of the Bonds are fully set forth in the Bond Indenture, and neither any advertisement of the Bonds nor this Offering Memorandum is to be construed as constituting an agreement with the Bondholders.
+So far as any statements are made in this Offering Memorandum involving matters of opinion, whether or not expressly so stated, they are intended merely as such and not as representations of fact.
+Copies of the documents mentioned in this paragraph are on file at the offices of the Institution and of the Trustee.

-Information relating to DTC and the book-entry system described under the heading "THE BONDS - Book-Entry Only System" has been furnished by DTC and is believed to be reliable, but none of the Authority, the Institution or the Underwriters makes any representations or warranties whatsoever with respect to such information.
+Information relating to DTC and the book entry system described herein under the heading "THE BONDS -Book Entry Only System" has been furnished by DTC and is believed to be reliable.